The Benefit Cap

 For those getting Universal Credit, the Benefit Cap might apply to your income from Universal Credit together with other benefits such as Child Benefit and will be shown on your Universal Credit statement if it has been applied.

 Finding work could mean that the Benefit Cap would not apply to you because qualifying for Working Tax Credit will mean that you are not affected by these new rules.
 If you earn £658 or more per month, or you and your partner combined earn £658 or more per month, after tax and National Insurance contributions, while getting Universal Credit then you will not be affected by the Benefit Cap.

 You can get help finding work by contacting your nearest Jobs and Benefits office where an adviser will support you.

 If you use sign language, you might be able to use the video relay service to contact Jobs and Benefits offices using British Sign Language (BSL) or Irish Sign Language (ISL).
 To access the service go to:

-An additional Supplementary Payment, to cover any loss of housing benefit, may be available for households with children identified as being affected by the Benefit Cap.
+An additional Supplementary Payment, to cover any loss of Housing Benefit or Universal Credit, may be available for households with children identified as being affected by the Benefit Cap.
 This does not affect your tax credits entitlement and you won't have to pay any tax on it.

-If you are affected by the Benefit Cap, you do not need to apply for a Supplementary Payment.
-The Department for Communities will identify who is eligible and the payments will cover any loss of Housing Benefit.
+If you are affected by the Benefit Cap, and think you may be entitled to this payment, contact the Welfare Supplementary Payments Team to check if you are eligible.
+The payments will cover any loss of Housing Benefit.

-The Supplementary Payments are made every four weeks in arrears and are paid to the person who receives the Housing Benefit - this could be the claimant, their landlord or a letting agent acting on the landlord’s behalf.
+The Supplementary Payments are made every four weeks in arrears and are paid to the person who receives the Housing Benefit or Universal Credit - this could be the claimant, their landlord or a letting agent acting on the landlord’s behalf.